laminas/laminas-http/doc/book/zend.http.client.advanced.md

 ## Sending Multiple Requests With the Same Client

-`Zend\Http\Client` was also designed specifically to handle several consecutive requests with the same object.
+`Laminas\Http\Client` was also designed specifically to handle several consecutive requests with the same object.
 This is useful in cases where a script requires data to be fetched from several places, or when accessing a specific *HTTP* resource requires logging in and obtaining a session cookie, for example.